Harrow-Health-Matters/website/content/miriam-feen.md

 She works one to one with local mums as well to give that tailored experience.

+Miriam has been supporting families for nearly 15 years with all aspects of infant feeding from the antenatal period to wherever they choose to end their feeding journey.
+She is particularly passionate about antenatal education.
+Knowledge is power and parents should have all the information to make an informed decision.

 Check out her website here:  https://www.thelactationcentre.co.uk/

 Contact:  07731 690 503